There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Tamsui and Beitou

-While these are still technically in Taipei, I’m still counting them as a day trip.
-These two can even be reached by MRT, on the same MRT line.
+While these are still technically in Taipei, I’m still counting them as a day trip from Taipei.
+These two can even be reached by MRT, on the same MRT line, which is why I kept them together.
 I would start at Beitou in the morning and go to Tamsui in the afternoon/evening.
 Of course, it can be done in reverse, too.

 In Beitou, make a stop at the Beitou Hot Springs.
 If you’re on a budget, hit up the Millennium Hot Spring, the most popular hot spring in Beitou.
 If you want to splurge a little, stop into one of the private hot springs along the river (there’s actually one called Gorgeous Hot Spring Resort.)
 While you’re here, don’t forget to stop at Thermal Valley to admire the steaming jade water.

 In Tamsui, make sure to check out the Tamsui Fisherman’s Wharf and the Lover’s Bridge.
 This is a fun area to wander around near the water, to enjoy some ice cream, and to just do some people watching.
 Don’t forget to wander the Tamsui Old Street.
 I wish I did this, but I didn’t even know it existed when I was there.
 I didn’t know a whole lot about Tamsui, it was a last-minute (literally, the last day) trip.